-13. Conduct a service area competitor analysis for a health care market with which you are familiar.
+13. Conduct a service area competitor analysis for a health care service with which you are familiar.

 The last section of the text provides a comprehensive example of a service area competitor analysis beginning with service category definition and ending with a synthesis of the analyses - Eye Care Services, Refractive Surgery (service category) for Charlotte, Mecklenburg County, North Carolina (service area).
 (See Perspective 3-8, Exhibits 3-8, 3-9, 3-10, 3-11, and text material.)
+It serves as a template for students to develop their own service area competitor analysis for a service category of interest to them.

-Internal Environmental Analysis And Competitive Advantage
+Internal Environmental Analysis and Competitive Advantage